rnrbarbosa/bigdata-architect/Challenge3.md

 ## Proposed Solution

-Having decided that the **SINGLE SOURCE OF TRUTH* is the Stream Store, as soon we get updates (which are all new events) we can have *Kafka Connect* or AWS Kiniesis Firehose with a sink into ElasticSearch using its full-text indexing capabilities.
+Having decided that the **SINGLE SOURCE OF TRUTH* is the Stream Store, as soon we get updates (which are all new events) we can have *Kafka Connect* or AWS Kinesis Firehose with a sink into ElasticSearch using its full-text indexing capabilities.

 For deployment of see Architecture Diagram below

 ![](search.png)